ForbesLindesay/authentication/docs/profile.md

 Authentication providers always return a `profile` after the user has been authenticated.
 This profile is in a normalized form so that you can handle it in a consistent way within your application.
 It is loosely based on the [Google+ People](https://developers.google.com/+/web/api/rest/latest/people#resource) format.

-If you are using TypeSciprt you can import the `Profile` interface as:
+If you are using TypeScript you can import the `Profile` interface as:

 ```typescript
 import {Profile} from '@authentication/types';